What is Portfolio Diversification?

 - You will receive the highest return for the lowest risk with portfolio diversification.

-- This is one of the best defenses against bubbles and financial crises.
+- This is one of the best defences against bubbles and financial crises.

 - Investment Diversification can help in protecting your capital, especially for investors that are saving up for something important – like retirements or marriages.